Top

 Oct–Dec

 Between storms: peak action.
-Heavier beads in colour, dry-dropper on edges when clearing.
+Heavier beads in colour; dry-dropper on edges as it clears.

 Jan–Feb